Off the Wall: Production

 "She's Out of My Life" had been written for Jones by Tom Bahler three years earlier.
 Jackson heard and enjoyed it, and Jones allowed him to use it on the record.
 Jones called in Heatwave's keyboardist Rod Temperton to write three songs.
 The intention was for Jackson and Jones to select one of his songs, but Jackson, liking them all, included all of them in the final cut.
 Jackson stayed up all night to learn the lyrics to these songs instead of singing from a sheet.
 He finished the vocals to these three Temperton songs in two recording sessions.
 Temperton took a different approach to his songwriting after spending some time researching the background to Jackson's music style.
 Temperton mixed his traditional harmony segments with the idea of adding shorter note melodies to suit Jackson's aggressive style.
 Jackson wrote "Don't Stop 'Til You Get Enough" after humming a melody in his kitchen.
 After listening to hundreds of songs, Jackson and Jones decided upon a batch to record.
 In hindsight, Jones believed they took a lot of risks in the production of Off the Wall and the final choice of album tracks.
-Attention was also paid to the album cover, which shows Jackson smiling, wearing a tuxedo and trademark socks.
-John Branca, Jackson's manager stated, "The tuxedo was the overall plan for the Off the Wall project and package.
-The tuxedo was our idea, the socks were Michael'".